jsnedeco/Pisces/README.md

 3) Install Visual Studio Code (if you plan to do dev or debugging).
 4) Clone the https://github.com/tamsen/Pisces repo

-To build all solutions, navigate to Pisces/src/scripts in you cloned repo and run "python build_standalone.py" .
+To build all solutions, navigate to Pisces/src/scripts in your cloned repo and run "python build_standalone.py" .
 To rebuild a single project, do "dotnet build /path/to/desired/project.csprj" .

-For dev, open VisualStudioCode and open the Pisces folder from the github clone.
-Allow it to update and dependances.
+For dev, open VisualStudioCode and from inside VisualStudioCode open the Pisces folder from the dowloaded github clone.
+Allow it to update dependances.
 You should be good to go.

 For older versions of Pisces (5.2 and below) a Windows box or virtual environment is required for dev work.
 See instructions on the original [illumina fork](https://github.com/Illumina/Pisces)